Updated August 19, 2023

 - The tool should generate detailed reports and logs.

 Phases of Penetration Testing

-The phases of penetration testing tool are mentioned below:
+The phases of the penetration testing tool are mentioned below:

-- Information: The process of collecting information on the target system which is used to attack the target better.
-The search engines used to get the data for the attack on social media sites.
+- Information: The process of gathering information on the target system enhances the effectiveness of the attack.
+The search engines were used to get the data for the attack on social media sites.

 - Access: After getting the data and scanning the target, it is easy for an attacker to get access to exploit the target system.